-The manual begins with a history of the curriculum and its development within a clinic setting at the Center for Victims of Torture.
 This version of the manual is an outcome of the Healing in Partnership Project (HIP) at the Center for Victims of Torture.
-It has been adapted with consultation from various community members and through the experience of facilitating groups in a number of settings in the community outside of a clinic setting.
+It has been adapted with consultation from various community members in Minnesota and through the experience of facilitating groups in a number of settings in the community outside of a clinic setting.
 Psycho-education groups were co-led with a licensed psychotherapist, student interns and refugee community members from local community based organizations.
-The refugee community members served as co-leaders, interpreters and cultural brokers.
-Before the groups began, the HIP staff provided training and psycho-education about trauma and group leadership.
+The refugee community members served as facilitators, interpreters and cultural brokers.
+Before the groups began, the HIP staff provided training and psycho-education about trauma and group facilitation.

 This manual is intended to be used by organizations working with refugees who want to provide education about the effects of trauma and torture.
-It may be co-led by community members and mental health professionals.
-It may also be led solely by community members in consultation with a mental health professional.
+Groups may be co-led by community members and mental health professionals or may be led solely by community members in consultation with a mental health professional.

-Each session has two or three main objectives listed at the beginning.
-The session content is then expanded as a guide to be closely followed.
-Group leaders should be ready and open to adapting the curriculum to meet the needs of the group in front of them while keeping the focus on covering material that helps participants achieve the objectives.
-Changes in examples, pictures and stories can be made to tailor the lessons to particular cultures and communities.
+Each session has two or three objectives listed at the beginning.
+The session content is then expanded with activities on the topic.
+Facilitators should be ready and open to adapting the curriculum to meet the needs of the group in front of them while keeping the focus on covering material that helps participants achieve the objectives.
+Changes in examples including added pictures and stories can tailor the lessons to particular groups and communities.